 Several observational studies have demonstrated an association between type of vascular access used for hemodialysis and patient mortality.
-Arteriovenous fistulae (AVF) are associated with the lowest mortality risk while long term catheters have the highest mortality.
+Long term catheter use is associated with the highest mortality risk while arteriovenous fistula use has the lowest mortality risk.
 Arteriovenous grafts (AVG) have been found to have a risk of death that is higher than AVF but lower than catheters.

-The measure focus is the process of assessing AV Fistula use at chronic dialysis facilities.
+The measure focus is the process of assessing long term catheter use at chronic dialysis facilities.

-This process leads to improvement in blood stream infections / mortality as follows:

-Measure AV Fistula Rate $\rightarrow$ Assess value $\rightarrow$ Identify patients who do not have an AV Fistula $\rightarrow$ Evaluation for an AV fistula by a qualified dialysis vascular access provider $\rightarrow$ Increase Fistula Rate $\rightarrow$ Lower patient blood stream infection / mortality.
+This process leads to improvement in blood stream infection / mortality as follows: Measure long term catheter rate $\rightarrow$ Assess value $\rightarrow$ Identify patients who do not have an AV Fistula or AV graft $\rightarrow$ Evaluation for an AV fistula or graft by a qualified dialysis vascular access provider $\rightarrow$ Increase Fistula/Graft Rate $\rightarrow$ Lower catheter rate $\rightarrow$ Lower patient blood stream infection / mortality.